 There is also a mosque built by Pir Giasuddin Aulia and is held that it has one-fourth sanctity of Mecca and so it is known as Poa-Mecca.
-It is believed that by offering

-Early History of North East India prayer here, a person gains one-fourth (poa) spiritual enlightenment of what could be gained at Mecca and so is known as Poa-Mecca.
+It is believed that by offering prayer here, a person gains one-fourth (poa) spiritual enlightenment of what could begained at Mecca and so is known as Poa-Mecca.